gabors-data-analysis/gabors-data-analysis.github.io/_pages/one-page-summary.md

 [**More endorsemenets**](/endorsements)

-## Target audience: MA/BA in Economics, Finance, Analytics, Business, Policy
+## Taught in MA/BA Economics, Finance, Analytics, Business, Policy & more

 This textbook was written to be a *complete course* in data analysis.
 Key type programs/courses adopting have been:
 * Graduate (MA, MSc) programs in Economics, Finance, Business Analytics / Applied Data Science, Marketing.
 May be taught in a single academic year.